Wall Street ends mixed at close of earnings-packed week

 NEW YORK, Oct 27 (Reuters) - U.S. stocks closed mostly lower on Friday, losing momentum as investors digested a hectic week of mixed earnings, and economic data that seemed to support the "higher for longer" interest rate scenario.

-The Nasdaq advanced, with tech and tech-adjacent momentum stocks providing much of the heavy lifting, while the benchmark S&P 500 and the Dow Jones Industrial Average lost ground.
+The Nasdaq advanced, with tech and tech-adjacent momentum stocks led by Amazon.com AMZN.O, Apple AAPL.O and Meta Platforms META.O providing much of the heavy lifting, while the S&P 500 and the Dow Jones Industrial Average lost ground.

 "It's hard to fight the trend in the market, and the trend has been lower," said Ross Mayfield, investment strategy analyst at Baird in Louisville, Kentucky.
 "Earnings have been fine but they're not providing the kind of catalyst to spark a reversal to the upside."